- Your State

 You can also choose magnet schools!
 Magnet schools are free public schools that allow kids to narrow in on a specific learning track, such as an International Baccalaureate program or the performing arts.
 A magnet school teaches all subjects through the lenses of that specific track.
-Tennessee has several magnet schools throughout the state.
+Tennessee has several magnet schools.
+For example, the Knox County School District, Metropolitan Nashville Public School District, Rutherford County School District, and Shelby County School District all offer magnet choices, among others.
 If your child learns well through diving deeply into a particular subject, a magnet school could be a good fit.

 Tennessee families can also choose private schools.
 These nonpublic schools charge tuition and offer a unique learning environment that may be smaller in size, pass on a specific religious tradition, or provide a different curriculum than is available in your district school.

-Students with special needs may be eligible for a publicly funded Individualized Education Account.
-In addition, Nashville and Memphis students whose families meet certain income guidelines can qualify for a state-funded voucher.
+In Tennessee, students with special needs may be eligible for a publicly funded Individualized Education Account.
+Also, a pilot program in which Nashville and Memphis students whose families meet certain income guidelines could qualify for a state-funded voucher was set to launch by 2021, but was ruled unconstitutional.
 Additional funding may be available from other sources.

 For additional information about school choice in Tennessee, visit these resources:

-Tennessee celebrated National School Choice Week 2020 with a record-breaking 1,381 events and activities across the state.
+Tennessee celebrated National School Choice Week 2021 with 861 virtual events and activities across the state.
 Click the button below to learn more about school choice in Tennessee.